sanjosh/sanjosh.github.io/_posts/2021-1-10-PEKS-Boneh-Franklin.md

 Let’s say you wanted to allow a third-party to test whether an encrypted text matches a search string, without
 1. decrypting the encrypted text or
-2. knowing or encrypting the search string
+2. encrypting the search string

 Let’s say encryption("*Nice*") produces "*8Ev7*"